Ayurvedic Morning Routine | 6 Rituals for a Calm and Centered Day

 To make pranayama part of your Ayurvedic morning routine, start with regular diaphragmatic breathing.
 Once you’ve established a strong practice, add alternate nostril breathing to your morning ritual.
 (Sequence is key: Nadi shodhana should be performed after diaphragmatic breathwork.)

-Explore our popular article: Ayurveda Breathwork Pranayama
+Benefit from our popular article: Ayurveda Breathwork Pranayama

 Meditation Practice